joshua-holly89/star-wars/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
 It displays some infos about Star Wars characters, using SWAPI: https://swapi.dev/

-# CONFIG

-To configue whether the selected person should be displayed on a new page or side by side, edit config.ts.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.